ImperialCollegeLondon/RCDS-writing-theses-in-latex/README.md

 You should set up an Overleaf account by going to [overleaf.com](overleaf.com) and clicking register.
 If you use your Imperial email address you will get the benefits fo Imperial's professional licence.

-Course materials are available [here](https://github.com/coolernato/Writing-Theses-in-LaTeX)
+Course materials are available [here](https://github.com/coolernato/Writing-Theses-in-LaTeX).
+There's no need to review these before the course.

 ### Webinar Instructions